irisxvii/anon-app/README.md

 ## Current Status
 ### Completed
 - Core UI
+- Role-based login
-- Firebase integration (Auth + Firestore)
+- Firebase integration
 - Anonymous reporting system
 - Admin dashboard with real-time updates
-- Role-based login
 - Report status tracking
+- Notify admins when a new report is submitted
 - Basic device testing

 ### In Progress
 - Testing and final deployment setup

-### Next Up
-- Notify admins in real-time when a new report is submitted

 ## How to configure